zestia/ember-modal-dialog/README.md

 ### `@onReady`

 Optional.
-This action exposes an API for full control over a modal dialog.
+This action receives the API as a parameter, for full control over a modal dialog.

 ### `@onLoad`